Transient Tachypnea of Newborn

 - Cyanosis—skin around the mouth and nose has a bluish tinge

-- Pulse-oximetry monitoring—an oxygen sensor is placed on the baby’s foot to determine how much oxygen is making it into the blood from the lungs
+- Pulse oximetry—an oxygen sensor is placed on the baby’s foot to determine how much oxygen is making it into the blood from the lungs

-- Antibiotics—intravenous (IV) antibiotics may be given until test results are back.
+- Antibiotics—IV antibiotics may be given until test results are back.
 The antibiotic will be stopped if the tests do not show an infection.

-- Supplemental feedings—it can be difficult for an baby to nurse when he/she has breathing problems.
-An IV line may be used to delivers fluids, glucose, and electrolytes.
+- Supplemental feedings—IV feedings may be used to delivers fluids, glucose, and electrolytes.

-- Ventilator support—a ventilator may be used if a baby is really struggling to breath.
+- Ventilator support—A ventilator may be used if a baby is really struggling to breathe.
 This machine will help or take over breathing for the baby.